hubertdang/fire-drone-swarm/README.md

 4. Make your code changes **locally**.

 5. Remember to add helpful comments and format your code.
-Follow the instructions listed [here](https://www.jetbrains.com/help/idea/reformat-and-rearrange-code.html#reformat_file).
+Try to adhere to [Java Code Conventions](https://www.oracle.com/docs/tech/java/codeconventions.pdf) and follow the instructions listed [here](https://www.jetbrains.com/help/idea/reformat-and-rearrange-code.html#reformat_file).

 6. Verify that any additionally required tests have been added and that all tests pass.